 Abe and I lead a trip to the Amazon together in November 2016 and it was one of the best trips I have ever been on.
-It was super easy to lead a trip with this super fun and also highly experienced outdoor adventure guide.
+It was super easy to lead a trip with this super fun and also highly experienced outdoor adventure enthusiast.
 It was nice to know that I had someone else who has had many years of experience on the rivers and leading trips as I have had.
 We work well together and I look forward to leading this trip with him.

 "After meeting the SOL team at the FibArk Festival in Salida, CO a bond was formed immediately.
 I have been with SOL for 3 years and "it has been the best time of my life."
 I am native of Ecuador but American at heart.
 The river is that place where I spend most of my time.
 I've been a professional paddler full time for the last 10 years exploring rivers in the Arctic to the Patagonia.